-Applicants must demonstrate how the intervention uses a human rights-based approach to work with rights holders and/or duty bearers to promote the situation of the rights holders.
+Applicants must use a human rights-based approach to work with rights holders and/or duty bearers to promote the situation of the rights holders.

 Fundamental human rights must be respected, protected and fulfilled.
 A human rights-based approach focuses on enabling people to demand their rights and hold duty-bearers accountable.